Top-ranked recipe named "Mascarpone Panna Cotta!!!"

 Try this Mascarpone Panna Cotta!!! recipe, or contribute your own.
-"Desserts" and "Cheese" are two of the tags cooks chose for Mascarpone Panna Cotta!!!.
+"Desserts" and "Cheese" are two tags used to describe Mascarpone Panna Cotta!!!.

 "Very easy to do and great texture, softer and creamier than usual recipe with just cream and gelatin."- Leia702